wing5wong/artisan-whs-static/source/_events/2022-06-22_student-achievement-conferences-1.md

 ---
 Our Student Achievement Conferences will be held in our School Gymnasiums on Tuesday 9 August and Wednesday 10 August.

+Students are released each day at 1.50pm at the end of period 4.

 More information will be included in the Term 3 Interim Reports which will be emailed out on Friday 29 July.